Reception 2026 Open Days

 Children have access to ‘Spelling Shed’ in school and at home, where they can practise their weekly spellings as part of their homework from Years 2 – 6.

-In Preschool, fine motor skills are developed as part of the Early Years framework and in Reception children build these skills and then begin to learn correct formation of letters as new sounds are taught.
-These are printed non cursive letters.
+In Little Chestnuts, fine motor skills are developed as part of the Early Years framework and in Reception and Year 1, children build these skills and then begin to learn correct formation of letters as new sounds are taught.
+These are printed non-cursive letters.

-One formal handwriting session will be taught in all classes per week from Year 1 but handwriting is a cross-curricular task and will be taken into consideration during all lessons.
+Formal handwriting sessions are taught in all classes from Year 1 but handwriting is a cross-curricular task and is taken into consideration during all lessons.

-Children will start handwriting using a soft pencil.
-When fine motor skills and competency in handwriting have been established, they will be given a choice to use a pen or continue to use a pencil.
+Children start handwriting using a pencil.
+When fine motor skills and competency in joined handwriting have been established, and once in KS2, they are given a choice to use a pen or continue to use a pencil.
 Children are expected to take pride in their work.

 Early writing activities: